 - English proficiency

-Occasionally, some upper-tier (and pricier) TEFL courses, particularly those hosted by universities (see our list of TEFL courses in Atlanta for examples), have more stringent admissions standards.
+Occasionally, some upper-tier (and pricier) TEFL courses, particularly those hosted by universities (like in our list of TEFL courses in Atlanta and TEFL Certification in Portland), have more stringent admissions standards.
 However, if your goal is to find gainful ESL employment, you need not worry about this because a high-quality, accredited 120-hour online course will suffice.

 The typical requirements to gain entry into a CELTA course are: